jschrier/blog/_posts/2023-06-27-Great-ideas-from-Korea.md

 (themes: combined retail with cafe; "destination" cafes with some hook (animals, poop, etc.))

+(all of the below exist in Seoul, except for the chiguiro cafe)

 - skate store + cafe
 - fashion store + cafe
 - poop cafe
-- chiguiro cafe
+- chiguiro cafe (AFAIK, doesn't exist in Seoul, but [they exist in Tokyo!](https://twitter.com/SebastianBae/status/1746900059180994625))
 - raccoon cafe
 - instagramable cafe
 - record (LP) bars